-Black is a very popular roof color and very versatile.
+Black or Charcoal gray is a very popular roof color.
+Its a classic color and very versatile since it works with so well with many different colors of brick, siding, and stone.
 It works well on lighter cream or white houses.
 It also shows well with orange or red brick.
 Charcoal gray is also a good option as shown in the picture above because of the steep roof.

 Even though black may be one of the most popular roof colors, it may not be, however, the best choice for your house.
 Especially if you have dark brick or stones, and/or if you have a large or high steeped roof.
 Black could be too heavy in those situations.
 In our picture above, a black roof would have made this house too top heavy.